 Giovanni Vecchi is an associate professor of Economics at the University of Rome "Tor Vergata", where he teaches courses on economic history, statistical computing, and welfare analysis.

 Giovanni is a consultant to the World Bank on issues related to poverty and inequality measurement, living standard assessments, and analysis of complex survey datasets.
-He has provided technical assistance in the area of poverty and vulnerability measurement to a number of countries, including Croatia, Madagascar, Morocco, Pakistan, Tajikistan and Yemen.
+He has provided technical assistance in the area of poverty and vulnerability measurement to a number of countries, including Bolivia, Botswana, Croatia, Georgia, Iraq, Madagascar, Maldives, Morocco, Pakistan, Somaliland, Sri Lanka, Tajikistan and Yemen.
 He has delivered training courses on poverty measurement and analysis to technical staff in Armenia, Bosnia and Herzegovina, Serbia, and Iraq.

-(Last update: Apr 2013)
+(Last update: October 2015)